mohithg/wdio-helpers/readme.md

 - [Wiki](https://github.com/mohithg/wdio-helpers/wiki/API-Reference)

 ## Contributions
+There are lot of helpers to be written.
 Feel free to contribute to this repo.
+For more help reach out to [me](email:mohithgm@gmail.com)